Jumpscale/g8cockpit/docs/jscockpit/configuration.md

 # Configuration

-The cockpit use [itsyou.online](https://itsyou.online/) to authenticate the users.
-A cockpit is always deployed for a specific organization on [itsyou.online](https://itsyou.online/).
-In order to make sure only member of this organization can interact with the cockpit we use oauth2.
+The Cockpit uses [ItsYou.online](https://itsyou.online/) to authenticate users.

+A Cockpit is always deployed for a specific organization that needs to be registered on [ItsYou.online](https://itsyou.online/).

+In order to make sure only members of this organization can interact with the Cockpit we use OAuth 2.0:

-- For the REST API we use [JWT](https://jwt.io/) tokens to authenticate the requests
+- For the REST API we use [JWT](https://jwt.io/) tokens to authenticate all requests
-- For the telegram bot we ask the user to authenticate on [itsyou.online](https://itsyou.online/) direclty the first time he interact with the bot.
+- For the Telegram chatbot we request the user to authenticate on [ItsYou.online](https://itsyou.online/) and authorize the chatbot to check that the user is member/owner of the organization for which the Cockpit is setup

-## Configuration file for JSCockpit
+## Cockpit configuration file & manually starting your chatbot

-This configuration file is generated automaticly during the deployment of the cockpit.
-But for development if you need to just star the jscockpit server, create a config file manually.
+This configuration file is generated automatically during the deployment of the Cockpit.

+For development purposes, you can also create the configuration file manually, and start a new jscockpit server manually.

-Here is an example:
+Here is an example in 3 steps:
+- Step 1: Create the configuration file
+- Step 2: Generate a Telegram chatbot token
+- Step 3: Start your Cockpit

+### Step 1: Create the configuration file

 ```toml
 [oauth]
 client_secret = 'okla3Z2PLNmxu9sdfgrtFaOyBlCmOz4OeNW-V1lJh66OBtuqkk7_5H'